High School Running Camps

 Who is this camp for?

-LCRC welcomes runners all abilities and are committed to building holistic adventurers who love to run!
+We welcome runners of all abilities and are committed to building holistic adventurers who love to run!
 That said, we suggest at least one season of track or xc under your (hydration) belt.
 In addition, camp participants must be able to:

 What does camp cost?

 We offer our camp registration fee on a sliding scale.
 We are only able to do what we do with the generosity of grant funding and donations in addition to your camp fees.
 We strive to make camp accessible to everyone regardless of ability to pay.
-With that in mind, we offer families the option to contribute what is comfortable for them—no questions asked.
-The total cost for Lynn Canal Running Camp is more than $700 per camper.
-Historically we have offered camp at $350 (with scholarships available).
-We work hard to make camp both top-notch and affordable to all.
-To that end, we ask campers registering to think about the value of a week spent adventuring in the woods and on top of mountains, and match that with a meaningful contribution for the opportunity to join in a life-changing week.
-Registration includes all in-camp transportation, lodging, food, a shirt and other gear.
+With that in mind, we offer families the option to contribute what is comfortable for themno questions asked.
+While the total cost for Lynn Canal Running Camp is more than $800 per camper, we know that price is not accessible to everyone.
+So we work hard to make camp both top-notch and affordable to all.
+To that end, we ask campers registering to think about the value of a week spent adventuring in the woods and on top of mountains, and match that with a meaningful contribution for the opportunity to join in a life-changing week of revelry and spectacle.
+Registration includes all in-camp transportation, lodging, food, camp swag, and.

 But what exactly do you do at a “running camp”?